 A shared zone sign will mark where the shared area begins and will show a speed limit for the area.The shared zone will end when you see the end shared zone sign.
 If there are no other signs, the default speed limit and rules for giving way to pedestrians apply.

 Traffic controllers hold stop signs to help control traffic on work sites.You must stop and stay stopped until the traffic controller allows you to drive through.

 Pedestrian crossing sign

 This sign lets you know a pedestrian crossing is on the road.
-You must give way to a pedestrian on a pedestrian crossing.
+You must give way to a pedestrian or rider of a bicycle on or entering a pedestrian crossing.

 A pedestrian crossing is an area of a road with parallel white lines painted across the road.See pedestrians and road rules to find out more.

 Walk to island and wait for further signal sign